Bachelor of Arts in Japanese Language

 Experiencing life in Japan

-Going on a student exchange to Hirosaki University in Japan has been one of the highlights of Anna’s studies.
+Going on a student exchange to Hirosaki University in Japan was one of the highlights of Anna’s studies.

 “It was a life-changing time that enabled me to experience a new culture and lifestyle.
 While I had previously travelled around urban areas in Japan that were modern and bustling with tourists, Hirosaki was a small countryside town rich in culture and scarce in foreigners, which also meant that English was rarely spoken.
 It pushed me to use my Japanese speaking skills, and being completely immersed in the culture and language made me feel like I was receiving a genuine overseas experience.”